Padua Franciscan High School

-Padua Franciscan High School is a private co-educational Franciscan college-preparatory school in Parma, Ohio.
+Padua Franciscan High School is a private co-educational Franciscan college-preparatory school in Parma, Ohio, United States.
 It is within the Roman Catholic Diocese of Cleveland.

 History

 Founded in 1961 as a private school for boys, Padua Franciscan became co-educational in 1983 and is the largest co-ed private school in northeast Ohio.

 School year

 The school year is made up of two 90-day semesters which are subdivided into four 9-week grading quarters.
 A typical school day consists of eight 41-minute periods and a 26-minute lunch.

 Padua offers remedial, basic, regular, honors, and Advanced Placement (AP) courses in a variety of subjects.
 To graduate from Padua, each student must complete a core curriculum of 24 credits over the four years.
-The curriculum includes:
+Along with this, every student is required to complete a yearly Service Learning Requirement that differs according to grade level.